-Complementary personal budget for people with disabilities (Bugetul personal complementar pentru persoanele cu dizabilități)

-The beneficiaries are adults or children with disabilities established by medical certificates, regardless of their income.
+Complementary personal budget for people with disabilities (Bugetul personal complementar pentru persoanele cu dizabilități).
+Beneficiaries include adults or children with documented disabilities established by a medical certificate, regardless of their income.
 It is granted to Romanian citizens, stateless persons and foreign citizens with residence in Romania.

-The guaranteed minimum income (Venitul minim garantat)
+Guaranteed minimum income (Venitul minim garantat).
 Poor families are granted social assistance in an amount determined as the difference between the levels established by the law as guaranteed minimum income and the net monthly income of the family or single person.

 The income of the family is taken into consideration in assessing the right to this benefit.
 The means are tested through social inquiry.
-Both income and assets may be included in the meanstest.
+Both income and assets may be included in the means test.